 Our beautiful and private farm, experienced trainers, equine management expertise, and tireless dedication to our horses and clients make Elmstead one of the most successful show barns in Texas.
 Please explore our website and contact us for a tour of our farm or to learn more about our programs.

 Grace Falconer joined Elmstead Farm in 2013 as a full-time trainer, instructor, and rider.
 In addition to being a seasoned professional equestrian with over a decade of experience, Grace also has a bachelor’s degree in Equine Science and Management from Morrisville State College in New York.
 She is a highly qualified and experienced horsewoman.
 Here at Elmstead, Grace trains students and horses to compete at the local, regional, and national levels.
-She takes students to both local and “A” rated horse shows.
+She takes students to one-day shows here in town and “A” rated horse shows throughout Zone 7.
 Grace also assists Britt with our daily horse care, exercise, and training programs, which are tailored to each individual horse and rider in our program.

 The training and equine management practices at Elmstead prioritize soundness and well-being with the goal that each animal will be healthy, happy, and successful for many years.
 We work with the owner, rider, vet and farrier to establish goals and create a plan built on a horse’s unique strengths and suitabilities.
 Challenges are gradually introduced and reinforced so that full potential can be reached with confidence.
 Each horse’s training and rest schedule varies weekly depending on that individual’s needs throughout the competition year.
 We closely monitor the mental and physical health of every horse, constantly tweaking our exercise routines to prevent boredom, fatigue or unsoundness.
 Furthermore, during training weeks at home our jump/gymnastics courses are re-designed daily (by Britt, our in-house licensed course designer) to promote novelty and challenge for both horse and rider, and to simulate competition level courses set to proper stride and height measurements.